 Saving Water in the Laundry Room

 A high-efficiency washer is really the best way to save water in the laundry room.
-A high-efficiency model uses less water than a traditional washer, and will also remove more water from the clothes before drying, resulting in shorter dry times.
+A high-efficiency washer uses less water than a traditional washer.
+It will also remove more water from the clothes before drying, resulting in shorter dry times.
 Here are a few other tips for saving water in the laundry room:

 - Only run the washer when you have a full load.